Catherine-Burvelle/usersapi/README.md

 ## GET /users
 Return an array of all registered users.

 ## GET /user/{id}
 Return the user with identifier 'id'.

 ## POST /user
 Create a new user.
-A body is required, "gender" and "phone" are optional.
+A full body is required as shown before except for "gender" and "phone" that are optional.

 ## PUT /user/{id}
 Update the given user with the data from the body.